RichardMandle/conformer/README.md

 * ![image](https://github.com/RichardMandle/conformer/assets/101199234/ec2a0521-ae0f-42fa-812c-7c4d49b20e80)
 * In the "conformer search" tab set your desired options.
 Number of conformers to screen, the desired method used to generate conformers, the title of your job, and the evaluation method.
 We evaluate the energy of each conformer; you can use the inbuilt "MMFF" method which is very fast.
 The advanced settings button lets you customise the conformer search options even more:
 * ![image](https://github.com/RichardMandle/conformer/assets/101199234/269a83f8-c337-489d-832b-901f3a162854)
 * ...
 Or you can run an external calculation through Gaussian (you need to set the path to the Gaussian executable in 'Settings').
 This has a few extra options, method, number of CPU cores, ammount of RAM.
-Don't run an OPT job as the code doesn't (currently) check for changes in geometry:
+If you select an "opt" job then the conformers will be optimised with your chosen method (after the RMS pruning etc.)
 * ![image](https://github.com/RichardMandle/conformer/assets/101199234/7874985f-c73e-4313-816b-629c05f9cfa7)
 * On the "Analysis #1" tab we can visualise the first of our results as a histogram of probability of a given bend angle.
 A slider controls the bin width of the histogram, and you can specify the temperature (in K) used in the probability calculation.
 You can fit a Gaussian to the data, save the data (or histogram data) as .csv, or even just straight to .png.
 Some basic stats are also printed (mean angle, median angle etc.):
 ![image](https://github.com/RichardMandle/conformer/assets/101199234/6039b39b-a79a-47e3-87b5-0ed551c3ea6c)